pocharis/fraud_analysis/README.md

    cd fraud_analysis
    ```

-2. Set the path to the project repository:
+2. Set the windows or linux path to the project repository:
    ```
+   setx PYTHONPATH "%PYTHONPATH%;C:\path\to\the\fraud_analysis\"

    export PYTHONPATH=$PYTHONPATH:/path/to/the/fraud_analysis/

    ```